VauntDev/glhf/README.md

 This is a **experimental** library.
 The goal is to evaluate leveraging generics to reduce duplicate code around deserializing and serializing http requests/responses.

+GLHF is used in various production apps but caution should be used.
+We will be continually modifying GLHF.

 ## Installation

 GLHF is versioned using go modules.
 To install it, run